Shopify XML Sitemap Limitations

 - Upload all URLs you want in your custom sitemap to Screaming Frog in List Mode and crawl.

-- Create an XML file using the Sitemap option in Screaming Frog (if you URLs are canonicalised or no-indexed make sure to select these options when creating your sitemap in Screaming Frog or they won’t be included)
+- Create an XML file using the Sitemap option in Screaming Frog (if your URLs are canonicalised or no-indexed make sure to select the options to include them when creating your sitemap in Screaming Frog or they will not be in your export).
+If crawling old or staging URLs these will often be non-indexable so this is important!

-- Upload this to Shopify as a File – this will sit on the Shopify CDN.
+- Upload your exported XML file to Shopify as a File – this will sit on the Shopify CDN.
+Note that it will give you a file URL - make sure to make a copy of this!

 - Create a redirect from a new XML URL (Online Store>Navigation>URL Redirects>Create URL Redirect).